-Resignation Whispers Begin As Sports Analysts List Nyantakyi Sins
+Resignation whispers begin as sports analysts list Nyantakyi sins

 Since then, those around him have grown fearful and have preserved their proximity to power through predictable sycophancy.

-Kwabena Yeboah said local football people grew scared of the man of unrivalled international repute and is a privileged clique of FIFA officials who set the vision for world football.
+Kwabena Yeboah said local football people grew scared of the man of unrivaled international repute and is a privileged clique of FIFA officials who set the vision for world football.

 Nyantakyi is decorated with two positions at FIFA, second in command at CAF and conquered West Africa Football Union after he was elected president in 2005.
 He also has his own fan club in Ejisu in the Ashanti region.